artivis/manif/paper/paper.md

 they inherit from a templated base class using static polymorphism.
 This allows for the possibility the write generic code without paying the price of pointer indirection.
+Thanks to this polymorphism, the library is open to extensions to Lie groups beyond the currently implemented SO(2), SE(2), SO(3) and SE(3).

-The library is mathematically grounded in [@Sola18] and often refers to it in it documentation especially for mathematical developments.
+The library is mathematically grounded in [@Sola18] and often refers to it in the documentation, especially for providing reference for the mathematical formulae.

 # Related work